-The Omo Valley is situated in the far south of Ethiopia, bordering South Soedan and Kenia.
+The Omo Valley is situated in the far south of Ethiopia, bordering South Sudan and Kenia.
 Even though this area is quite safe, due to the sheer size of Ethiopia, you’ll have to spend some time either flying or driving to the Omo National Park.

 Omo photo tour driving from Addis Abeba

 The first option, driving from Addis Abeba will set you back 2-3 days in total and is not necessarily the cheapest option, as you’ll need to hire a car with driver.
-There is of course plenty to see and photograph in a country like Ethiopia alone the way.
+There is, of course, plenty to see and photograph in a country like Ethiopia alone the way.

-A typical 10 day photography program to Omo would look like this:
+A typical 10-day photography program to Omo would look like this:

 Your driver and guide will pick you up from your hotel or the airport after your arrival in Addis Abeba.
 They will wait for you after you collect your luggage in the arrivals hall at Bole airport.
 They’ll have a sign with your name to avoid any confusion.
 After having some rest or a coffee break depending on your arrival time, you’ll drive directly to Arba Minch.
-This is around a 7 hour drive so we’ll stock up on water before we leave.
+This is around a 7-hour drive so we’ll stock up on water before we leave.

 Your driver will make a right turn right before the city of Arba Minch and head to the Dorze tribe of Chencha.
 It will be late afternoon but this is an ideal time to see the village life.
-These people are famous for traditional cloth making with cotton woven using locally made instruments.
+These people are famous for traditional cloth-making with cotton is woven using locally made instruments.
 We can walk around the town and if you’d like to take any portraits, your guide/translator will be happy to set this up for you.

 You’ll sleep in the wonderful in Dorze lodge that has a beautiful and panoramic view of Nature’s wonder.

 The Konso are well known for their terracing culture that dates back to some 500 years.
-They cultivate crops especially Maize and Sorghum in a challenging topography which has been recognised by UNESCO as a heritage site.
+They cultivate crops especially Maize and Sorghum in a challenging topography which has been recognized by UNESCO as a heritage site.
 Your guide and translator can help communicate with the local people and ask if you want to do some portrait or landscape photography here.